quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 use the same mechanism.

 Note that, after the first flight is converted to the negotiated version, the handshake completes in the negotiated version.
-The entire handshake (including the converted first flight) needs to conform to the rules of the negotiated version.
-For instance, if the negotiated version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then this applies to the entire handshake, including the first flight.
+If the negotiated version has requirements that apply during the handshake, those requirements apply to the entire handshake, including the converted first flight.
+In particular, if the negotiated version mandates that endpoints perform validations on handshake packets, endpoints MUST also perform such validations on the converted first flight.
+For instance, if the negotiated version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all handshake packets, including the converted first flight.

 Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Other Versions field of the Version